-Early in my advocacy, I noticed a connection between ADHD and nicotine: The adults in my discussion group who had smoked cigarettes as teens and young adults seem to carry the least “baggage” from undiagnosed ADHD.
+Decades ago, I noticed a connection between ADHD and nicotine.
+For example, the adults in my local discussion group who had smoked cigarettes as teens and young adults reported the least “psychological baggage” from living with undiagnosed ADHD.

-I also heard from more than a few men who claimed they couldn’t function without “snuff” (chewing tobacco).
+More than a few men with ADHD (and their spouses) have told me they can’t function without “snuff” (chewing tobacco).
 Yes, and some developed cancers of the mouth and throat.

 Everybody Used To Smoke

 Check out this “newsreel” from 1954: “Odd Holders for Odd Needs.”
 Indeed.
-What fun the sophisticated smokers were having!
+What fun those sophisticated smokers were having!

 The historical magazine advertisements I share later in this post hint at the ubiquity of cigarettes—and their many “health benefits.”

 Back to my early curiosity about ADHD and nicotine.
+In the late 1990s.
 I started digging.
-But back then, I didn’t find much.
+But back then, I found little.

 Yes, I learned general information about nicotine and its effect on the brain.
 Here’s a lingo-free sample from the National Institute on Drug Abuse: